carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

     - You can force a fail-over from AZ to another by rebooting the RDS instance.
   - **Read Replicas** > Used for Scaling, improving Performance.
     - A Read Replica allows you to have read-only copies (Upto 5 Read replicas) of your production database.
 This is achieved by using Asynchronous replication so reads are eventually consistent.
 Every time you write to the main database, it is replicated in the secondary databases.
+    - Once RDS is selected as MultiAZ ==> Create a **read replica as a Multi-AZ DB instance**.
+      - Exam Tip: Do not confuse with "Deploy a read replica in a different AZ to the master DB instance" (this is not Multi-AZ and not HA)
-    - Read replicas can be distributed across multiple AZ, even in a different Region of your running RDS instance.
+      - Amazon RDS creates a standby of your replica in another Availability Zone for failover support for the replica, even in a different Region of your running RDS instance.
 You pay for replication cross Region, but not for cross AZ.
     - **It must have automatic backups turned on in order to deploy a read replica**.
     - You can have read replicas of read replicas (but watch out for latency)
     - Each read replica will have its own DNS end point.